pingcap/tispark/README.md

 ## How to build from sources

-TiSpark now supports Spark 2.3.0+、2.4.0+ and 3.0.0+.
-The earlier TiSpark versions for Spark 2.1.0+ only contain bug-fixes.
-After these versions, you can still get support for Spark 2.1 until TiSpark 1.2.1.
+TiSpark now supports Spark 2.3.0+、2.4.0+.
+The earlier TiSpark versions for Spark 2.1.0+ are not supported anymore.

 Currently `java8` is the only choice to build TiSpark, run `mvn -version` to check.